Worthing CIL Neighbourhood Fund

 More information is provided in the Guidance Note for applicants:

 All applicants will be asked to submit an application form which will allow the CIL assessment panel to assess proposals against a range of criteria.
-A review of the evaluation form is currently being undertaken and will be published here shortly.
+They will then recommend which applications are allocated CIL funding.
+The evaluation criteria (revised July 2024) which will be used by the relevant assessment panel to review and score each application is available here:

 Worthing Borough Council has put together a document which contains some Frequently Asked Questions (FAQs) regarding the CIL Neighbourhood Fund.
 This document will be updated as more questions arise throughout the CIL Neighbourhood Fund process each year: